 Located in the heart of Circular Quay’s brand new Gateway gastro-complex, Tokyo Laundry is Melbourne entrepreneur David Loh’s first foray into the Sydney food scene.
 The 180-seat restaurant/bar feels fresh and contemporary, with floor-to-ceiling windows that bathe the purple and stone interiors with natural light.
-The decor is much like the menu devised by Masahiko Yomoda (formerly of Michelin-starred Arbace in Tokyo) and executed by head chef Naoki Hozawa: Japanese history and tradition entwined with modern artistic flair.
+The decor is much like the menu, which has been devised by Masahiko Yomoda (formerly of Michelin-starred Arbace in Tokyo) and executed by head chef Naoki Hozawa: Japanese history and tradition entwined with modern artistic flair.
 Try Yomoda creations such as Hiramasa carpaccio with jalapeño sauce, olives and yuzu; and Hokkaido scallop gratin.
 Before you begin, make sure you’ve ordered a salted-seaweed-rimmed Junmai sake gin and tonic.
 And make note: a Champagne and oyster bar will soon be added to the line-up.

 Level 1, Gateway Sydney, 1 Macquarie Place, Sydney; 02 9251 3323

 Everyone should have at least one Greek friend but if for some unforgivable reason you don’t, Sydney’s 1821 demonstrates what you’re missing.
-It’s larger than life but revels in simplicity, it eyes the future adventurously while acknowledging its cultural past.
+It’s larger than life but revels in simplicity; it eyes the future adventurously while acknowledging its cultural past.
 Despite towering ceilings, the sophisticated space – with its clever decorative nods to Greece’s War of Independence – still feels intimate.
-Chef David Tsirekas has framed a menu with cheeky multicultural twists (Greek San Choy Bow) that deftly honours the staples (BBQ Lamb Shoulder) and subtly reversions others (Custard Filo Pie).
+Chef David Tsirekas has framed a menu with cheeky multicultural twists (Greek San Choy Bow) that deftly honours the staples (BBQ Lamb Shoulder) and subtly reveises others (Custard Filo Pie).
 Here in this unambiguously Greek space, you don’t break the plates, the plates break you with their generosity, inventiveness and celebration.

 122 Pitt Street Sydney; (02) 8080 7070